 ALTER USER 'username'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

 Replace username with the name of the user account and password with the password belonging to the account.
-Restart MySQL and you are done, well only if you have Joomla 3.8 or 3.9 installed.
+Restart MySQL and you are done.
+Well, only if you have Joomla 3.8 or 3.9 installed.

 Further, if two user accounts use the same password, mysql_native_password transformation is the same in the mysql.user table.
 Although the hash does not expose information about the actual password, it still tells which two users use the same password.
-To avoid that, salt should be used.
-Salt is basically a random number that is used as one of the inputs to cryptographic hash functions used to transform user passwords.
-Since salt is random and different for each execution, even if two users use the same passwords, the end result of transformation would look different.
+To avoid that, a salt should be used.
+A salt is a random number that is used as one of the parameters to cryptographic hash functions used to transform user passwords.
+Since a salt is random and different for each execution, even if two users use the same passwords, the end result of transformation would look different.

-caching_sha2_password tries to combine the best of both worlds.
+The caching_sha2_password tries to combine the best of both worlds.